 Anisha Gunjal

-Previously, I was a Visiting Scholar at Cognitive Learning for Vision and Robotics Lab (CLVR) at University of Southern California, advised by Prof. Joseph Lim.
-I also worked as the Lead Machine Learning Engineer of Documents AI at HyperVerge, Inc. I did my undergrad in Computer Science at Pune Institute of Computer Technology.
+Prior to this, I was a Visiting Scholar at the Cognitive Learning for Vision and Robotics Lab (CLVR) at the University of Southern California, advised by Prof. Joseph Lim.
+I also served as the Lead Machine Learning Engineer for Documents AI at HyperVerge, Inc., where I built scalable OCR and information extraction systems deployed across South and Southeast Asia.

-Beyond the research world, I love traveling, salsa dancing and capturing the adventures of my dogs!
+Beyond the realms of research, I love traveling, salsa dancing, and capturing the adventures of my canine companions!

 Email / CV / Scholar / Twitter / Github / LinkedIn / Blog